pascalvanderheiden/ais-sync-pattern/README.md

 In this case I've used Cosmos DB to get the messages from, but this can be replace with any backend application / database.

+Next to the asynchronous api, I've added httpbin as well.

 In DevOps with the build pipeline all shared resources are deployed.
 The release pipeline deploys the specific services needed for this pattern.
 In this way are able to deploy, by cloning, multiple sync pattern, using the same shared components for cost optimalization.

-In this DevOps project I've made it possible to deploy to 3 environments by choice.
+In this DevOps project we'll deploy to 3 environments.
 So, you can deploy to a dev, staging and production enviroment in the DevOps project.
-There are 3 build pipelines which wil provide the deployment of completely seperate enviroments.
-All shared components are deployed in the build pipelines.
+The build pipeline will create and provision all environments in one go.
+All shared components per environment are deployed in the build pipelines.
 In the release pipeline we will do a staged deployment of each environment, with a approval in between.
 This way you can choose if you want to deploy duplicate environments or not.
 ![ais-sync-pattern](docs/images/devops.png)

 ## Step by Step installation